7 ways to avoid surgery if you have osteoarthritis of the hip joint!

 The baseline for protein consumption is usually around 100 grams but will depend on your weight too.
 Getting enough protein should be one of the first modifications you make once cleared from your physician (increased protein can impact some medical conditions including kidney diseases).

-2. Movement variety
+2. Movement Variety + Strength

 This one is absolutely critical.